Harry Partch: Rhythmic range

 Partch's approach to rhythm ranged from unspecified to complex.
 In Seventeen Lyrics of Li Po for the Adapted Viola, Partch "doesn't bother with rhythmic notation at all, but simply directs performers to follow the natural rhythms of the poem."
 His rhythmic structures that were specified in Castor and Pollux were far more structured: "Each of the duets last 234 beats.
-In the first half (Castor) the music alternates between 4 and 5 beats to a bar, and there’s usually a rest on the eighth of the nine beats.
-In the second half (Pollux) the rhythm’s a bit more complicated, with six bars of 7 beats alternating with six bars of 9 beats until 234 beats are reached."
+In the first half (Castor) the music alternates between 4 and 5 beats to a bar, and there's usually a rest on the eighth of the nine beats.
+In the second half (Pollux) the rhythm's a bit more complicated, with six bars of 7 beats alternating with six bars of 9 beats until 234 beats are reached."

 Instruments

 Partch called himself "a philosophic music-man seduced into carpentry".
 The path towards Partch's use of various unique instruments was gradual.
 He began in the 1920s using traditional instruments, and wrote a string quartet in just intonation (now lost).
 He had his first specialized instrument built for him in 1930—the Adapted Viola, a viola with a cello's neck fitted on it.

 Most of Partch's works exclusively used the instruments he had created.
 Some works made use of unaltered standard instruments such as clarinet or cello; Revelation in the Courtyard Park (1960) used an unaltered small wind band, and Yankee Doodle Fantasy (1944) used unaltered oboe and flute.

 In 1991, Dean Drummond became the custodian of the original Harry Partch instrument collection until his death in 2013.
 In 1999 Drummond brought the instruments to Montclair State University in Montclair, New Jersey, where they resided until November 2014, when they were moved to the University of Washington, Seattle.
 They are currently under the care of Charles Corey, Drummond's former PhD student.

+In 2012 a complete set of replicas was built by Thomas Meixner under commission by Ensemble Musikfabrik and used in performances of Partch's work including Delusion of the Fury.